MS Excel: LEFT Function (WS, VBA)

 - VBA function (VBA)

-Let's take a look at an example to see how you would use the LEFT function in a worksheet:
+Let's look at some Excel LEFT function examples and explore how you would use the LEFT function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the LEFT function would return the following:
+Based on the Excel spreadsheet above, the following LEFT function examples would return:

 |=LEFT(A1, 5)||would return "Alpha"|